Lambdanaut/Art/Writing/music/external-impact-boundaries.md

         G                F             C     Am
 I don't want anything to do with it at all

-    G               F               C               Am                G                F             C       Am Rip up your fucking document on thinking you're so naughty we can't ever learn to stand until we fall.
+        G                 F           C               Am                   G              F             C       Am You can take your fucking document on External Impact Boundaries and chuck it and my dead body down the hall

 C7 C Am Em F G7 C C